Grattan Scholars - Research Themes

 Dr Fadi Hassan

-Fadi Hassan is an Assistant Professor at the Department of Economics and a Research Associate at the CEP.
+Fadi Hassan is an Assistant Professor in the Department of Economics and a Research Associate at the CEP.
 His current research focuses on the role of bank credit on productivity growth, resource misallocation, capital flows and inequality as well as on long-run determinants of exchange rates.
 He has been a consultant for the European Central Bank, European Commission, European Investment Bank, World Bank and an advisor to Unicredit Bank.
-He is currently a Fellow at the Bank of Italy.
+He was a Fellow at the Bank of Italy during 2016/2017.

 Professor Philip R. Lane